Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Acknowledgments

 \section{Acknowledgments}

 This work used the Extreme Science and Engineering Discovery Environment (XSEDE) Comet cluster at the San Diego Supercomputer Center through startup allocation TG-CHE190024.
 TRG gratefully acknowledges a long history of useful conversations and guidance from Michael Gr\"{u}nwald and Phillip Geissler.
+TRG and AA thank Geyao Gu for many productive discussions.